 Admission to the concurrent program requires separate applications to the Electrical & Computer Engineering Professional Master’s Program and to the Law School.
 Acceptance will require a clearly enunciated, well-reasoned application detailing the applicant’s purpose and goals for pursuing both degrees.

-For EE admissions information and eligibility requirements, please review each department’s requirements:
+For admissions information and eligibility requirements, please review each department’s requirements:

 Up to eighteen credits of Electrical Engineering courses may be utilized towards the Law School elective requirement.
 As such, the combined total credits for the concurrent degree is 162, 18 fewer than if the two degrees were pursued independently.